 Beware of faux clarity

 What I see a lot of in the coaching world is what I call “faux clarity.”
-A coach gives a client an assessment or does an exercise with him, and the client gets a result, like a new label for himself (e.g. he’s an introvert) or a list of his top five values.
+A coach gives a client an assessment or does an exercise with him, and the client gets a result, like a new label for himself or a list of his top five values .
 It seems like he’s gotten something of value from the coach.

 And, sometimes, he has.
-Knowing you’re an introvert can open worlds of understanding and insight.
+Realizing you have a lot in common with people who relate to a certain label can open worlds of understanding and insight.
 It can be life-changing.

-But, often, the label or list of five values doesn’t have any practical use for him.
+But the label or list of five values may not have any practical use for the client.
 It doesn’t help him make decisions.
 It doesn’t help him understand himself.
 It doesn’t connect with anything real in his life.

 The List of Clarity Coaching Services